Meet the School of Arts and Sciences Faculty

 Miriam has a strong interest in Native American studies and research, in particular the “Trail of Tears” and the North American mound builder cultures, and has both presented lectures and conducted interactive discussions on the subjects, as well as having written articles for regional publications.
 She was a member of the former Blanchard Indian Pow Wow Club and joined two delegations to the Pine Ridge Lakota Indian Reservation in South Dakota, helping to deliver food and clothing to reservation schools.
 Miriam returned to visit this area of South Dakota with an Honors Class in May 2006.

-Mother of two daughters she has three grandchildren, Miriam Fankhauser is a published author with both scholarly, creative work, and several genealogical collections to her credit.
+Mother of two daughters and she has three grandchildren.
+Miriam Fankhauser is a published author with both scholarly, creative work, and several genealogical collections to her credit.
 She has also focused special interest on women writers, including Kate Chopin and Charlotte Perkins Gilman, as well as local writer Sherwood Anderson.
 Presently, Miriam concentrates interests on Native American and black writers.

 In service to the community, she has been a member of the Pleasant Union Cemetery Board of Trustees since 1990 and is responsible for Memorial Day Services at that site.
 Miriam has assisted in the selection of the outstanding teacher for Tiffin Public Schools, and has been a judge for various writing and talent competitions.